NWChemEx/TensorWrapper/docs/source/background/terminology.rst

 =====

 A sub-tensor of a tensor.
 A "proper" slice contains less elements than the tensor it originates from.
-We use the term slice for any sub-tensor regardless of whether the sub-tensor has the same :ref:`term_rank` as the original tensor.
+We require slices to have the same :ref:`term_rank` as the original tensor.
+If a sub-tensor has a lower rank it is referred to as a :ref:`term_chip`.

 .. _term_smooth: